 surveyed facilities offering medications for opioid use disorder, half dispensed

-buprenorphine or naltrexone, while less than one third were certified Opioid Treatment
+buprenorphine or naltrexone, while less than one in five reported certified Opioid Treatment

 Programs licensed to dispense methadone.

-• Fewer than one in five surveyed providers offering harm reduction reported that they
+• Around one in five surveyed providers offering harm reduction reported that they

 • Treat encounters in the emergency department, hospital, shelters and justice systems as